jqnatividad/qsv/docs/Describegpt.md

 # `describegpt` command

-`describegpt` allows users to infer extended metadata about a CSV dataset using large language models, in particular GPT chat completion models from OpenAI's API, Ollama, or an API compatible with OpenAI's API such as Jan. `describegpt` uses `qsv stats` and `qsv frequency` in the background to provide context to the model.
+`describegpt` allows users to infer extended metadata about a CSV dataset using large language models, in particular GPT chat completion models from OpenAI's API, Ollama, or an API compatible with the OpenAI API specification such as Jan. `describegpt` uses `qsv stats` and `qsv frequency` in the background to provide context to the model.

 Note that this command uses LLMs for inferencing and is therefore prone to inaccurate information being produced.
 Verify output results before using them.